Investing in property.

-When it comes to property investing, one of the most common terms that you’ll hear is “negative gearing”, with the inference that it is a core part of the investment property puzzle.
+When it comes to property investing, one of the most common terms that you’ll hear is “negative gearing”, with the inference that it’s a core part of the investment property puzzle.
 The question that I get asked most often is “what is it?”

 Gearing is simply the relationship between the income and the costs of an investment.
 The purpose of investing of course is to make more money on the money you have invested.
-In the case of investing in property that income is a combination of the rental income you earn throughout your ownership of the property, plus any capital growth, or increase in value, that is realised when you sell the property.
+In the case of investing in property that income is a combination of the rental income you earn throughout your ownership of the property, plus any capital growth, or increase in value.

-Whether you are positively or negatively geared depends on whether your income from the property covers your costs.
+Whether you’re positively or negatively geared depends on whether your income from the property covers your costs.
 Those costs being things such as property maintenance, property management, and interest on any loans.
-If your rental income exceeds your costs, you are said to be positively geared.
-Because you are receiving more cash than you are paying out then this creates additional cash flow for you.
+If your rental income exceeds your costs, you’re said to be positively geared.
+Because you’re receiving more cash than you’re paying out then this creates additional cash flow for you.
 Positive gearing supports a cash flow strategy.

-If your rental income is less than your costs, you are said to be negatively geared.
-This would support a capital growth strategy as you are relying on the property growing in value over time.
-This does mean though that you are making losses each year that you will need to cover from your other personal resources.
+If your rental income is less than your costs, you’re said to be negatively geared.
+This would support a capital growth strategy as you’re relying on the property growing in value over time.
+This does mean though that you’re making losses each year that you’ll need to cover from your other personal resources.